 - Do you have a firewall or antivirus system in place?

 - Do you have regular off site data back up?

-- Do you have strong enough passwords in place and most critically, does your system time out after a certain number of failed password attempts?
-If not, a hacker can employ a password cracking program and likely break through your password in a matter of minutes.
+- Do you have strong enough passwords in place and most critically, does your system time out after a certain number of failed password attempts.
+If not, a hacker can employ a password cracking program and likely break through your password in a matter of a few minutes

 - Are you compliant with security requirements?
-Written Information Security Policy (WISP) is a critical legal requirement for all employers and ignorance is no excuse when it comes to the law.
+WISP (Written Safety Information Program) is a critical legal requirement for all employers and ignorance is no excuse when it comes to the law.

 - You may consider hiring a consultant to do a systems audit to make sure you have the proper elements in place to protect your business, digitally and legally.
 You likely will need training in how to be compliant

 The bottom line is to not allow your business to be the easy target.
 Hackers are looking for the low hanging fruit, don’t make yourself a ripe apple!

 So to further answer my son’s questions about the 1970’s, it was a time of considerably more limited information and communication.
 Does that make it easier or better?
 If ignorance is bliss, then we were certainly blissfully ignorant, but now we have far better means with which to educate ourselves.
 The laws of human nature state “With greater power, comes greater responsibility”.
 Stay thirsty (for knowledge) my friends!
 Manage your risks, so your risks don’t manage you!